 Hiking in August

 Hiking can be great in August, but there are some hazards that hikers need to be aware of before they set out on the trail.
-The most important one is the summer heat inside the Canyon, which can be well over 100 degrees fahrenheit in the shade.
+The most important one is the summer heat inside the Canyon, which can be well over 100 degrees Fahrenheit in the shade.
 Many inexperienced visitors are lured into hiking by the initial downhill trek and the cooler temperatures on the rims.
 Do not be fooled; the heat intensifies with every step you take farther into the canyon and it can you take twice as long to hike back up as it took your to hike down.
-If you’re going on a one day hike, it’s strongly recommended to begin very early (hiking before sunup) and be back to the South Rim by mid morning.
+If you’re going on a day hike, it’s strongly recommended to begin very early (hiking before sunup) and be back to the rim by mid morning.
 Stay on Corridor Trails: South Kaibab, North Kaibab, and Bright Angel.
 Bright Angel Trail is the most secure summer trail in the Canyon because it has shade and water every mile and a half.
-If you’re hiking from one rim to the other in one day, begin your hike around 2 or 3 am, rest in the shade and creek water neat Phantom Ranch from 10am to pm (the hottest part of the day), and conclude your hike in the late afternoon/evening.
+If you’re hiking from one rim to the other in one day, begin your hike around 2 or 3 am, rest in the shade and creek water neat Phantom Ranch from 10am to 4pm (the hottest part of the day), and conclude your hike in the late afternoon/evening.
 The national park service does not recommend hiking rim to rim in one day any season, so it is much safer to do a backpacking trip and stay the night at the bottom of the canyon if you want to do this hike.
-See NPS’s Summer Hike Smart Tips.
+See NPS’s Summer Hike Smart Tips for more information.